-The expected income revenue generated for FY 2023 totals \$2,333,300, an approximate 13.5% increase from budgeted FY 2022 revenue.
-The District has largely avoided rate increases for its customers over the past twenty years but the COVID-19 pandemic and the rapid pace of inflation encouraged a revamping of the District's rate structure for FY 2023.
+The expected income revenue generated for FY 2024 totals \$2,374,250, an approximate 1.8% increase from budgeted FY 2023 revenue.
+The District has largely avoided rate increases for its customers over the past twenty years but the COVID-19 pandemic and the rapid pace of inflation encouraged a revamping of the District's rate structure in FY 2023.
 In past years, rates were classified as either "Inside District" or "Outside District", in conjunction with the District's municipal boundaries.
 As the District has grown, however, the binary selection meant that costs could not be properly allocated towards geographic areas from which they were generated.
 As a result, four new rate zones were created.
 Zone 1 maintains the historical "Inside District" boundaries, while Zones 2-4 divide "Outside District" customers in a manner that more accurately accounts for costs and revenue necessity.
-Due to these changes, and natural increased attributable to rapid inflation, new rates may differ anywhere from five to fourteen percent from FY 2022.
+Due to these changes, and natural increases attributable to rapid inflation, new rates may differ anywhere from five to fourteen percent from FY 2023.
 While rate increases are always difficult, the rate structure and increases are necessary to keep the District financially healthy, as inflation has increased some District costs by over twenty percent and introduced more difficulties in finding and maintaining adequate personnel.

-Despite the new rate structure for FY 2023, the District's water rates continue to remain among the lowest in all of Western North Carolina; since 2004, average water rates for District and out-of-District customers have increased below the rate of inflation and far lower than that of any other water system in the region, many of whom have enacted single-year rate increases higher than the District's cumulative increases over the past nineteen years.
+Despite the new rate fee schedule for FY 2024, the District's water rates continue to remain among the lowest in all of Western North Carolina; since 2004, average water rates for District and out-of-District customers have increased below the rate of inflation and far lower than that of any other water system in the region, many of whom have enacted single-year rate increases higher than the District's cumulative increases over the past twenty years.